scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 As authentication based on digital signatures only scales well for relatively low message rates, using symmetric keys makes sure that the performance requirements for the high message rate of the data plane can be met.
 For more information, refer to the extension draft {{I-D.garciapardo-drkey}}.

-The trust model and certificates provided could be used not only by the SCION control plane, but also other systems and protocols.
+The trust model and certificates provided could be used not only by the SCION control plane but also other systems and protocols.

 ### Relationship to Existing Protocols {#pki-related}
 The CP-PKI is based on certificates that use the X.509v3 standard {{RFC5280}}.
 There are already several professional industry-grade implementations.